Friday, April 25, 2025

 • Shares provisions of the Logone ruler with a caravan leader, not realizing that he is acting like a king.

-• Sits on a carpet until he learns it a prerogative of kings.
+• Sits on a carpet until he learns that it is a prerogative of kings.

 • Appears to have supernatural powers.

-• That is partly due to bad luck: When thunderclouds disperse as he leaves his hut, he is called "king of the high regions."
-Then he stays in his hut as much as possible, inaccessibility probably adding to his aura.
+• When thunderclouds disperse as he leaves his hut, he is called "king of the high regions."
+Then he stays in his hut as much as possible, inaccessibility adding to his aura.

 • Distributing medicines sparks belief in his magic: On his expulsion, crowds follow him "all the way from Bagirmi" to obtain them.

 As well, no one has seen a white person.
-That physical oddity makes him distinct.
+That makes him exceptional.

 # # #

-The crowds themselves, which seem to spring up out of nowhere, reveal the destabilization the economic growth brings.
+The crowds themselves, which seem to spring up out of nowhere, reveal the destabilization that economic growth brings.
 The Logone ruler does not have the power to control it.

-In medieval Europe millenniel movements begin at the end of the 11th century in places where commerce expands (the Rhine valley, parts of northern France and Belgium
+In medieval Europe millennial movements begin at the end of the 11th century in places where commerce expands (the Rhine valley, parts of northern France and Belgium

 -- The Pursuit of the Millenium by Herman Cohn, Oxford, 1957, p.
 22 and on.